cfloersch/jarsigner-maven-plugin/README.md

 Identity Stores
 ---------------

-The Java Jarsigner classifies a KeyStore as the basis for the signer identity.
-Generally, this store will contain both the private key used for signing as well as the certificate chain issued by a certificate authority.
+The Java Jarsigner utilizes a KeyStore as the basis for the signer identity.
+Generally, this store will contain both the private key used for signing and the certificate chain issued by a certificate authority.

 Many modern FIPS compliant hardware systems do not have the ability to store and maintain the